 Every request your application sends to the AdSense Host API must include an authorization token.
 The token also identifies your application to Google.

 About authorization protocols

 Your application must use OAuth 2.0 to authorize requests.
 No other authorization protocols are supported.
 If your application uses Sign In With Google, some aspects of authorization are handled for you.

 All requests to the AdSense Host API must be authorized by an authenticated user.

 This process is facilitated with an OAuth client ID.Get an OAuth client ID

 The details of the authorization process, or "flow," for OAuth 2.0 vary somewhat depending on what kind of application you're writing.
 The following general process applies to all application types:

 - When your application needs access to user data, it asks Google for a particular scope of access.

-- Google displays an OAuth dialog to the user, asking them to authorize your application to request some of their data.
+- Google displays a consent screen to the user, asking them to authorize your application to request some of their data.